 An engaged employee will interact with a customer at 5 PM with the same enthusiasm and energy as they would at 11 AM.

-Although, in a perfect world, every person in your organization should be engaged, employees who regularly come in contact with customers (like sales agents, customer reps, cashiers, etc.) must be all in if you want to deliver delightful experiences.
+Although, in a perfect world, every person in your organization should be engaged, workers who regularly contact customers (like sales agents, customer reps, cashiers, etc.) must be all in if you want to deliver delightful experiences.

-Since all buyers expect to be treated like royalty, having an engaged team of professionals that go above and beyond can help you create strong, fruitful relationships, strengthen your brand’s image, and retain your customers.
+Since all buyers expect to be treated like royalty, having a team of professionals that go above and beyond can help you create solid and fruitful relationships, strengthen your brand’s image, and increase customer engagement.